 This unit is equipped with a safety interlock system on the loading door.
-This system disables the mixer hydraulic system when the lid is open to stop the mixer from turning.
+This system disables the mixer hydraulic system when the lid is open.
 This is a safety feature for the operator and should never be disabled for any reason.